asastats/docs/reported-bugs.md

 ### HIGH PRIORITY BUGS

+- [ ] Lofty property tokens not shown
 - [ ] Some Rand Gallery listings are not shown
 - [ ] Modifying the description of ASA Stats in the meta tag of the website
 - [ ] Pie shows grey/others label behind the pie (visual bug), after a 14 assets have been passed